 "Meat was the most mesmerising thing I'd ever seen," remembers Steinman.
 "He was much bigger than he is now, he was fucking huge, and since I grew up with (German composer Richard) Wagner, all my heroes were larger than life.
 His eyes went into his head, like he was transfixed.
 [At the audition], he sang "You gotta give your heart to Jesus"… I can seem arrogant at times because I'm certain of things and I was certain of him."

 Meat Loaf: "When I first met Jim he was sharing an apartment on 102nd Street with I don't know how many people.
-His bed as in the kitchen.
+His bed was in the kitchen.
 Its headboard was the refrigerator.
 I said, 'Jim, what if anyone wants something from the refrigerator?'
-He said, 'Believe me, no-one does'…"
+He said, 'Believe me, no-one does'."

 More Than You Deserve enjoyed modest success, but is significant as the starting point for the classic Tonight Is What It Means To Be Young and for the show-stopping title number, which appears on Meat Loaf's 1981 album Dead Ringer.

 Steinman returned to another of his lyrical obsessions, Peter Pan, for his next project, Neverland, in 1975, by which time both he and Meat were touring with the National Lampoon show (in which they had replaced Dan Aykroyd and John Belushi).
 Three of the songs in Neverland – Bat Out Of Hell, Heaven Can Wait, and Formation of the Pack (All Revved Up With No Place To Go) – were exceptional, the pair felt, and Steinman began to develop them as part of a seven-song set they wanted to record as an album.